chaseruskin/orbit/docs/src/topic/ip.md

 In the context of being a package manager for digital hardware, Orbit calls a package an _ip_.
 An ip's manifest file is "Orbit.toml", with case-sensitivity.

 Typically, developers work on one project at a time.
 The _working ip_ is the ip that is currently being developed at a given moment.
-Some Orbit commands only work when they are called from within the working ip (`orbit plan`, `orbit build`).
+Some Orbit commands only work when they are called within the working ip (`orbit lock`, `orbit build`).

 ## Types of files inside an ip